I never wanted to write about the SIBO weight gain connection because I really hate talking about weight with you.

-Honestly?
-Because when I couldn’t figure out my own situation, I began digging into the research.
-It was there that I realized just how many people out there are in this boat vs. the SIBO weight loss boat (the one that doctor’s usually associate with SIBO) so I wanted to help people understand what’s going on.
+It was there that I realized a lot of people out there are in this boat vs. the SIBO patients scary weight loss boat (the one that doctor’s usually associate with SIBO – small intestinal bacterial overgrowth) so I wanted to help people understand what’s going on.

 Well he was wrong then and he’s still wrong today.
 I’m not making this up, there is plenty of science and research around it.

-Let’s cut to the chase, and dig right in with something that might help Y’all.
+Let’s cut to the chase, and dig right in with something that might help you.